 Naples Blended Family Estate Planning Lawyer

-A blended family is the popular term for marriages where one or both spouses have a child or children from a previous marriage.
+A blended family is a popular term for marriages where one or both have kids from a previous marriage.
 By some estimates, blended families make up 40% of marriages in the U.S., as well as 60% of divorces.
 Blended families can be hard work but also extremely rewarding.
 In the busy lives of parents working hard to make their marriage a success, some important aspects of their lives that should not be overlooked are the unique needs and issues of Estate Planning in a blended family.

-How do you address the special needs of a blended family in Estate Planning?
+How do you Address the Special Needs of a Blended Family in Estate Planning?

 A marriage endows a spouse with certain inheritance rights.
 A pre-marital agreement can secure the rights of children from a previous marriage to inherit even after that second marriage to a new spouse.
 The pre-marital agreement can also require a spouse to maintain or purchase a life insurance policy, dictating who will be named as beneficiaries of the policy.
 The pre-marital agreement can also require the creation of or amendment to a Will or Trust, such as a Trust guaranteeing life income to the second spouse while preserving Trust property for children from the earlier marriage.
 Although actions such as these can be taken anytime, writing them into a prenuptial agreement establishes guarantees for both spouses as they enter the marriage, knowing they will be protected and have their needs met for the future.

-For help with blended family Estate Planning in Naples, call Nici Law Firm, P.L. at 239-449-6150 or contact us online for a complimentary consultation to share your concerns with a Florida Board-Certified Specialist in Wills, Trusts and Estates.
+For help with blended family Estate Planning in Naples, call Nici Law Firm, P.L. at 239-449-6150 or contact us online for a complimentary consultation to share your concerns with a Florida Board-Certified Specialist in Wills, Trusts, and Estates.
 We offer knowledgeable insight and expert assistance to meet the distinct needs of your unique family.